Decompositions into a direct sum of projective and stable submodules

 Our main focus in this article is on the examples of modules where such a decomposition fails.
-In Section \ref{Sec:Examples_where_the_decomposition_fails}, we give examples of rings {and infinitely generated or finitely generated or finitely presented modules over that ring for which the decomposition fails}.
+In Section \ref{Sec:Examples_where_the_decomposition_fails}, we give examples of rings {and infinitely generated or finitely generated or finitely presented modules over these rings for which the decomposition fails}.
 Our {final example} is a finitely presented module $M$ (in fact a cyclically presented module) over a commutative ring such that $M$ has no such decomposition and $M$ is not projectively equivalent to a stable module (Example~\ref{Ex:Cyclically_presented_module}). {Recall} that modules $A$ and $B$ are said to be \emph{projectively equivalent} if there exist projective modules $P$ and $Q$ such that $A\oplus P \cong B\oplus Q$.
 Note that this means that the modules $A$ and $B$ are isomorphic objects in the stable category of $ R $-modules.
-The existence of a decomposition of a module $ M =P\oplus N$, where $ P $ is projective and $ N $ is stable, enables one to take the stable module $ N $ instead of $ M $ in the stable category, and that is done for finitely generated modules over Artin algebras (or more generally over semiperfect rings) in the representation theory of algebras; see \cite[p.
-104-105]{AuslanderReitenSmalo:RepresentationtheoryofArtinalgebras}.

-Over any ring~$R$, Facchini and Girardi consider in~\cite{Facchini-Girardi:AuslanderBridgerModules} some subclasses of finitely generated $R$-modules or finitely presented $R$-modules such that modules in each class decompose, uniquely up to isomorphism, as a direct sum of a stable submodule in that class and a projective submodule (see the end of Section~\ref{Sec:Decompositions_over_projective_and_stable_submodules}).

-The examples we give demonstrate the cases where this may fail.
+The existence of a module $ M $'s decomposition $ M =P\oplus N$ with projective $ P $ and stable $ N $, enables one to deal with the stable module $ N $ instead of $ M $ in the stable category.
+For finitely generated modules over Artin algebras (or more generally over semiperfect rings), such an approach is used in the representation theory of algebras; see~\cite[p.
+104-105]{Auslander-Reiten-Smalo:RepresentationTheoryOfArtinAlgebras}.
+Over any ring~$R$, Facchini and Girardi consider in~\cite{Facchini-Girardi:AuslanderBridgerModules} some classes of finitely generated $R$-modules or finitely presented $R$-modules such that every module within each class decomposes, uniquely up to isomorphism, as a direct sum of a projective submodule and a stable submodule from that class.
+The examples we give demonstrate the cases where such a decomposition may fail.
 There is no stable module in the stable isomorphism class of the module in our last Example~\ref{Ex:Cyclically_presented_module}.
 The authors are grateful to Noyan Er for discussions about the problems considered in this paper; in particular, the examples in Theorem \ref{Ex:Cyclicmodule} and Example~\ref{Ex:Cyclically_presented_module} have been found by him.